brainstormforce/header-footer-elementor/readme.txt

 = WORKS WITH ALL THEMES =

-Elementor – Header, Footer & Blocks Template plugin works with all themes.
-Few of the themes have direct support while for few you can choose a method to add theme support.
+Elementor – Header, Footer & Blocks plugin works with all WordPress themes.
+Custom header/footer you design with this plugin will replace your theme’s header/footer without any issue.

 In case you face any difficulty displaying header/footer, manually choose the theme support method.
 Visit Appearance > Header Footer & Blocks > Theme Support.
 Select a method to suit your current theme and you are good to go!